issuu/amqp_director/README.md

   topic exchange for instance so one can route messages by topic.
 * The key `consume_queue` tells the server to consume from this queue.
 It is an error to try running a server without a queue to consume on.
+* The atom `no_ack` designates that we want to enable no_ack on the queue we consume from.
+This is also known as "automatic ack'ing".
+It will make broker automatically ACK messages before forwarding them so the client doesn't have to do so.
 * Finally, `queue_definitions` is a list of queue definitions to inject into the AMQP system.
 Currently we only support `#'queue.declare'{}` and `#'queue.bind'{}` but it can rather easily be extended.